gfgafn/wasm_game_of_life/README.md

 # wasm_game_of_life

-A game written with Rust and the WebAssembly.
+[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulated with Rust and the WebAssembly, rendered with WebGPU or Canvas2D.

 ## Project setup